Yankees vs. Reds Player Props Betting Odds

 Judge Stats

-- Judge enters this game looking to extend his six-game hit streak.
-During his last 10 games he is batting .324 with two doubles, six home runs, nine walks and 14 RBI.
+- Judge has picked up at least one hit in seven straight games.
+During his last 10 games he is batting .342 with two doubles, seven home runs, nine walks and 13 RBI.

 Judge Recent Games